 Day Trading On Robinhood: The Cans and Cannots

-It wasn’t too long ago that Robinhood upended the investment world with its commission-free trading app.
-The move caused a whole bunch of other brokerage firms to follow suit.
-But there are still lots of regulations when it comes to day trading on Robinhood.
+Nearly a decade ago, Robinhood upended the investment world with its commission-free trading app.
+It was such a revolutionary idea, most other discount brokerage firms eventually followed suit.
+But beyond even without the commissions, there are still lots of regulations when it comes to day trading on Robinhood.

 New to Robinhood?
 Not sure which stocks to buy?
 Click here to sign up for Trade of the Day+.
 It’s the best chance to win on every single trade you make.

-But there’s a big difference between checking in on your money and actively trading with that kind of regularity.
+But there’s a big difference between checking in on your investment and actively trading with that kind of regularity.

-Once upon a time, day trading was limited to folks with deep pockets and a whole lot of time on their hands.
+Day trading used to be limited to folks with deep pockets and a whole lot of time on their hands.
 After all, getting in and out of several positions a day could mean accruing some serious commission fees.
 But with commission fees no longer a part of the equation, investors young and old are becoming more active traders.

 Now, before you start experimenting with daily pivots or movement trading, there are some important things to know about day trading on Robinhood.
 We’ll start with the different types of accounts this bargain brokerage offers and how they can affect your preferred style of trading.